lizmat/raku-all-modules/atweiden/config-toml/README.md

    (`YYYY-MM-ddThh:mm:ss.ffff`)
 3. Standard calendar dates (`YYYY-MM-dd`)

-By default, Config::TOML builds Perl 6 DateTimes from TOML date values that do not include a local offset using the host machine's local offset.
+By default, Config::TOML builds Perl6 DateTimes from TOML date values that do not include a local offset using the host machine's local offset.
 To override the default behavior of using the host machine's local offset for date values where the offset is omitted, pass the `date-local-offset` parameter (with an integer value) to `from-toml`:

 ```perl6
 my $cfg = slurp 'config.toml';